franktranvantu/js-basics/README.md

-JavaScript provides additional functionality to use with strings via "properties" and "methods."
+Every application that you interact with provides ways for its users to give it information.

-Learn how to use the '.length' property, as well as the '.toUpperCase()' and '.toLowerCase()' methods.
+Learn how to use 'prompt()' to capture dynamic input from your site users.